ironmonk88/enhanced-terrain-layer/README.md

 You can also set the environment that the difficult terrain represents.
 So if you have water, or rocks, or arctic tundra you can record this information.
 If you have a system that allows characters to ignore difficult terrain of a certain type, and a ruler that supports checking on this, then it can be added to the calculations.

 You can set the color of the terrain, on an individual basis, a default colour for that environment, a default for the scene, or a general color.

+### Token Integration

+In the module settings, you can set whether to include live or dead tokens of either friendly tokens, hostile tokens, or both as difficult terrain.

 ## Rulers and measuring distance